-Hurricane season is underway along the Atlantic coast and when a big storm hits, destruction is inevitable.
+Hurricane season is underway in the Gulf of Mexico and along the Atlantic coast, and when a big storm hits, destruction is inevitable.

 Falling trees, flying debris, heavy rainfall, high winds and flooding are just some of the threats homeowners have to brace themselves for.